 Under Police Chief John Dowie, who retired in November 2017, and newly appointed Chief George King, the Department hired 10 new officers in 2017.
 That brought the total number of uniformed personnel in the Kearny Police Department to 107.
 With a total population of 40,684 as of the 2010 census, there is 1 officer for every 380 residents in Kearny.

-Click the button below to see the Kearny Uniform Crime Report Index for 2017.
+A copy of the Kearny Uniform Crime Report Index for 2017 is shown.

 *This article was adopted from the Town of Kearny website.